-The Director of Student Life with input from the Student Discipline and Appeals Committee shall develop policies for the administration of the Student Discipline System and guidelines consistent with provisions of the process.
+The Director of Student Life with input from the Student Discipline Administrator and/or Student Discipline and Appeals Committee shall develop policies for the administration of the Student Discipline System and guidelines consistent with provisions of the process.

 D. Finalizing a Decision